scepman/scepman-docs/docs/certificate-management/certificate-view.md

 * _Static_ certificate have no automatic revocation.
 These are certificates issued via the [Static SCEP Endpoint](../certificate-deployment/static-certificates/) or via [Certificate Master](../certificate-deployment/certificate-master/).
 * [Domain Controllers](../certificate-deployment/domain-controller-certificates.md) receive certificates of type _DC_.
 * _User_ certificates are bound to AAD or Jamf user objects.
 If these objects are disabled or deleted, or the AAD User Risk is too high, the corresponding certificate will become invalid.
-* _Device_ certificatee arebound to AAD or Intune device objects or to Jamf computer or device objects.
+* _Device_ certificatee are bound to AAD or Intune device objects or to Jamf computer or device objects.
 Deleting or disabling these objects automatically revokes these certificates.
 If enabled, certificates of this type also become temporarily revoked if the linked directory object get incompliant.

 The **Validity status** filter lets you display only certificates whose ValidTo date lies in the past (_Expired_), that have been _revoked_ manually, or that are within its validity range and not manually revoked (_Valid_).
 Automatic revocation does not count for this filter, e.g. a device certificate whose device was deleted in AAD, but not manually revoked will show up only if you select Valid (or Any), although it is actually revoked and cannot be used.